Nomination guidelines for the Brother John Taylor Memorial Prize

 NESA collates all nominations in late December and provides them to each of the five Trustees.
 The Trustees independently prepare their own shortlists and then meet to discuss the merits of the nominations and to reach agreement on the recipient(s).
 It is an extremely difficult decision each year, and a great deal of thought and care goes into the Trustees' final assessment.

-Maureen Stevens, Events Coordinator
+Maureen Stevens, Manager, External Engagement and Events

 02 9367 8309